-On April 22, the Committee on Armed Services Subcommittee for Military Personnel released proposals for the National Defense Authorization Act for fiscal 2016.
+On April 22, the House Committee on Armed Services Subcommittee for Military Personnel released proposals for the National Defense Authorization Act for fiscal year 2016.

 Currently, servicemembers are only eligible for retirement benefits after they’ve completed 20 years of service.
 An April 2014 report by the Department of Defense Office of the Actuary found that as of September 2012, 49% of new officers and 17% of new enlistees serve 20 years or more and become eligible for nondisability retirement.

-Cliff vesting occurs much earlier in private sector DB plans.
-The report pointed out that private-sector DB plans are required to cliff vest by five years of employment or to gradually vest during a seven-year period.
+In the private sector, DB plans are required to begin such cliff vesting after only five years of employment or to gradually vest during a seven-year period, according to the MCRMC report.
 DC plans must cliff vest within three years.

 The current DB style retirement plan provides annuity payments to military retirees beginning the month after retirement begins.
 They’re generally calculated by multiplying the retired pay base by 2.5% for each year of creditable service.